What are key B2B marketing unit economics?

 How do you balance acquisition spending versus retention investments?

-Early-stage companies should allocate 70% to 80% to acquisition for scale, while mature companies balance 50% to 60% acquisition with 40% to 50% expansion and retention.
+Early-stage companies should allocate 70% to 80% to acquisition for scale.
+Mature companies balance 50% to 60% acquisition with 40% to 50% expansion and retention.
 If net revenue retention falls below 100%, prioritize retention investments before scaling acquisition to fix fundamental client value issues.

 When does it make sense to have negative unit economics?

 Accept negative unit economics only during rapid growth with clear paths to profitability through scale, pricing power, or network effects within 12 to 24 months.
-Venture-backed companies might sustain negative unit economics while building market share but must demonstrate improving contribution margin trends.
+Venture-backed companies might sustain negative unit economics while building market share.
+They must demonstrate improving contribution margin trends.

 How do you calculate the ROI of client retention versus acquisition?

 Compare retention costs against incremental LTV versus new client acquisition costs with equivalent value.
-Retention typically costs 5% to 25% of acquisition while generating 120% to 150% of original engagement value through expansion, making it highly efficient until net revenue retention exceeds 110%.
+Retention typically costs 5% to 25% of acquisition while generating 120% to 150% of original engagement value through expansion.
+That makes it highly efficient until net revenue retention exceeds 110%.

 Board & Budget Defense